-Due to fulfilling of the commitments arising from the WFD (Article 8(2) and Annex V) and according to the requirements of the Water Act, it is necessary to complete the water monitoring system in the SR. Monitoring and assessment of waters is carried out in accordance with applicable legislation, such as the Water Act and the related Decree, and the existing Framework Programme on Monitoring, elaborated on the basis of the previously mentioned legislation.
+Due to fulfilling of the commitments arising from the WFD (Article 8(2) and Annex V) and according to the requirements of the Water Act, it is necessary to complete the water monitoring system in the SR. Monitoring and assessment of waters is carried out in accordance with applicable legislation, such as the Water Act and the related Decree, Act on Protected areas of Natural water Accumulation and the existing Framework Programme on Monitoring, elaborated on the basis of the previously mentioned legislation.
 The water monitoring also includes a hydrological monitoring.